Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

 .. image:: https://i.imgur.com/PXL1Y0K.png
     :alt: typenull_recipe

-When items are in place, just power the :ref:`cloner` using an :ref:`siphon`: and an electric |pokemob| (Higher levels make this go much faster).
+When items are in place, just power the :ref:`cloner` using an :ref:`siphon` and an electric |pokemob| (Higher levels make this go much faster).

 **Summoning Regis**
 ===================